-A change, or changes, in the Plan, the net effect of which would require a

-(30) days prior to the adoption of such change(s).

-ARTICLE 35 DRUG TESTING

-The City and the Union recognize that substance abuse in our nation and our community exacts staggering costs in both human and economic terms.
-Substance abuse can be reasonably expected to produce impaired job performance, lost productivity, absenteeism, accidents, wasted materials, lowered morale, rising health care costs, and diminished interpersonal relationship skills.
-The City and the Union share a commitment to solve this problem and to create and maintain a drug-free work place.
-The parties have, therefore, agreed to comply with the Federal Transit Authority (FTA) Drug and Alcohol testing regulations and the Amalgamated Transit Union (ATU) Drug - Free Workplace Program (Addendum "A").
-The Union agrees that during the term of this agreement the FTA testing rules for drug and substance abuse may change but that the City will comply with these changes as the changes occur.

-ARTICLE 36 TEMPORARY EMPLOYEES

-Temporary employees may be hired to fulfill work of permanent employees that are on extended periods of absence or to fill permanent vacancies until such time as a permanent employee is employed by the City.
-In addition, temporary employees may be hired until permanent employees are authorized and hired by the City.
+1 34.4 The City will give the Union a copy of such minor change(s) at least thirty 2 (30) days prior to the adoption of such change(s).
+3 34.5 A change, or changes, in the Plan, the net effect of which would require a 4 current or potential increase in the contribution rate or a benefit decrease, 5 may be made by the City subject to the Union's right to demand impact 6 bargaining prior to the effective date of such change.
+7 8 ARTICLE 35 9 DRUG TESTING 10 35.1 The City and the Union recognize that substance abuse in our nation and 11 our community exacts staggering costs in both human and economic terms.
+12 Substance abuse can be reasonably expected to produce impaired job 13 performance, lost productivity, absenteeism, accidents, wasted materials, 14 lowered morale, rising health care costs, and diminished interpersonal 15 relationship skills.
+The City and the Union share a commitment to solve this 16 problem and to create and maintain a drug-free work place.
+The parties 17 have, therefore, agreed to comply with the Federal Transit Authority (FTA) 18 Drug and Alcohol testing regulations and the Amalgamated Transit Union 19 (ATU) Drug - Free Workplace Program (Addendum "A").
+The Union 20 agrees that during the term of this agreement the FTA testing rules for drug 21 and substance abuse may change but that the City will comply with these 22 changes as the changes occur.
+23 24 ARTICLE 36 25 TEMPORARY EMPLOYEES 26 36.1 Temporary employees may be hired to fulfill work of permanent employees 27 that are on extended periods of absence or to fill permanent vacancies until 28 such time as a permanent employee is employed by the City.
+In addition, 29 temporary employees may be hired until permanent employees are 30 authorized and hired by the City.